duglin/xreg-github/README.md

 - make sure we don't let go http add "content-type" header for docs w/o a value
 - add support for PUT / to update the model
 - add model tests for typemap - just that we can set via full model updates
+- support the DB vanishing for a while